phillmv/okayfail.com/source/2021/british-columbia-more-yimby-california.md

 layout: post
 subject: British Columbia is YIMBYer than California
 occurred_at: 2021-11-17
-article_image: /2021/british-columbia-more-yimby-california/files/average-bldg-permits-2011-2020.png
+article_image: "2021/british-columbia-more-yimby-california/files/average-bldg-permits-2011-2020.png"
 summary: Comparing new dwelling building permits per capita per year between select U.S. states and select Canadian provinces
-hide: true
 ---

-## Comparing new dwelling building permits per capita per year between select U.S. states and select Canadian provinces
+### Comparing new dwelling building permits per capita per year between select U.S. states and select Canadian provinces
-#housing #yimby

 Canada is downstream of American culture, and Canadian housing discourse is no different.
 In the great, fiery, online fights about housing, Californians in particular are over-represented and tend to drive the terms of the debate.

 And so, when it comes to our own online twitter housing discourse, many Canadians have noticeably "Californian" terms of reference.
 Namely, folks tend to adopt a semi-reductive fixation on the supply of private market housing, which is being severely stifled by excessive deference to the interests of incumbent, NIMBY homeowners.

 This is fine as far as stylized causal narratives go.
 But if we've adopted the same causal narratives, how do our housing markets actually compare?